History isn’t only meant to be viewed through glass cases inside museum.

 Location: 918 Oliver Ct.

-This is the former factory site for Oliver Chilled Plow Works, credited with the cultivation of the western prairie.
+This is the former factory site for Oliver Chilled Plow Works.
 The power plant you see provided power to the factory and J.D.
 Oliver’s home a few blocks north — the first home in South bend to be electrically lit.
-Although not directly related to Studebaker and Bendix history, Oliver Chilled Plow is another example of a world-known industry in South Bend.
-See the interpretive plaques on site for more information.

 Museums at Washington and Chapin